Nico-Posada/fnv-hash-cracking/README.md

 Huge thank you to [ConnorM](https://connor-mccartney.github.io) for his [incredible writeup](https://connor-mccartney.github.io/cryptography/other/Trying-to-crack-COD-FNV-hashes) and writing the original python proof of concept of which this is based off of.
 He does some incredible work with cryptography and his writeups are worth a read.

 # Requirements
-This project uses the [fplll](https://github.com/fplll/fplll) library which does *not* support windows.
+This project uses the [fplll](https://github.com/fplll/fplll) library which does *not* support Windows.
 If you are looking to use this on Windows, look into [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-To install the fplll library, run `./setup_fplll.sh` to install the library.
+To install the fplll library, run `./setup_fplll.sh` or just follow the steps below.

 # Usage
 Run the following commands to get started